Xrekson/2sd/README.md

 # 2SD

-this is a 2d plateformer buildt in Godot 4.0 according to the Tutorial of Brackeys YT.
+this is a 2d platformer buildt in Godot 4.0 according to the Tutorial of Brackeys YT.

 ## Authors